alexirpan/alexirpan.github.io/_posts/2026-07-12-tech-ceo-gamers.markdown

 Tim Cook is the current CEO of Apple, although he will step down in September of this year.

 I don't think Tim Cook is much of a gamer.
-In 2017, he did a whistle-stop tour around Europe, and during that trip he visited ustwo a software consulting studio that entered mobile gaming in 2011.
+In 2017, he did a whistle-stop tour around Europe, and during that trip he visited ustwo, a software consulting studio that entered mobile gaming in 2011.
 Their breakout hit was [Monument Valley](https://en.wikipedia.org/wiki/Monument_Valley_(video_game)), an iOS puzzle game based on manipulating optical illusions.
 It's since sold over 26 million copies.

 When interviewed by [The Independent](https://www.the-independent.com/tech/apple-tim-cook-boss-brexit-uk-theresa-may-number-10-interview-ustwo-a7574086.html),